 They were not words–or thoughts or concepts–at all.
-They were a simple and direct knowing, an all-knowing that needs no words, without a source, a wind blowing across centuries, populated by beings, know-ers who don’t know that they know, permeating everything and every one, “my” thoughts, all thought, my body of light, the light from the doorway, the sky beyond.
+They were a simple and direct knowing, an all-knowing that needs no words, without a source, a wind blowing across centuries, populated by an infinite number of beings, know-ers who don’t know that they know, permeating everything and every one, “my” thoughts, all thought, my body of light, the light from the doorway, the sky beyond.

-There was no differentiation between words and thought and knowing.
+There was no difference between words and thought and knowing.
 There was no time.
 The truth lives outside of time.
-It permeates the construction we call time and it is not time at all.
+It permeates the construction we call time and it is not bound by time at all.
 Then again, neither is it something other than time.
 I was not standing there at that moment—or any moment.
-I was standing there my entire life, without beginning or end, in every “event,” yet not separate from any other event.
+I was standing there (in and for) my entire life, without beginning or end, in every “event,” yet no event being separate from any other event.

 The material nature of a temple, a book, a sutra, a speech or treatise, the perceptual apparatus that produces them all, the sky, the mountains rising to that sky,…it is all the same, a dynamic display of color for which we have no name, nuance beyond comprehension.
 It is generation itself, arising and disappearing in every instant.